 The Dream thrives on skepticism.
 This podcast from Little Everywhere made a splash with the launch of its first season: a deep dive into the murky world of “Multi-level Marketing.”
 You’ve probably heard of MLMs — widely considered to be badly concealed pyramid schemes — but when The Dream was first released, interest in these kinds of scams has yet to reach its reach its height.
 TV shows like LuLaRich have exposed terrible business practices, but what makes The Dream exceptional is its focus on historical context.

 The second season of The Dream is about wellness.
 Although there are moments of gold, host Jane Marie often fills gaps where research lacks with her own opinions, which weakened the show’s second outing.
 Other podcasts, such as Maintenance Phase, cover the wellness industry in better detail.
-Nevertheless, The Dream is the industry standard when it comes to investigative journalism on scams.
-Season three promises a dive into the self-improvement industry.
-Scam fans, turn on your notifications.
+Nevertheless, The Dream is the industry standard when it comes to investigative journalism on scams, and the most recent third season — a deep dive into self-improvement and the coaching industry more broadly — is an excellent return to form.

 When Greg Kyte and Caleb Newquist call their podcast “irreverent,” don’t take them too seriously.
 These two CPAs might think that they have no respect for the victims of fraud, but their bark is fiercer than their bite.